filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/how-gas-works/index.md

 ## Ethereum compatibility

-Since Filecion is fully EVM-compatible, Filecoin nodes also provide Ethereum-compatible APIs to support gas estimation:
+Since Filecoin is fully EVM-compatible, Filecoin nodes also provide Ethereum-compatible APIs to support gas estimation:

 - [EthEstimateGas]({{< relref "/reference/json-rpc/eth#ethestimategas" >}}): generates and returns an estimate of how much gas is necessary to allow the transaction to complete.
-- [EthMaxPriorityFeePerGas]({{< relref "/reference/json-rpc/eth#ethmaxpriorityfeepergas" >}}): returns a fee per gas that is an estimate of how much you can pay as a priority fee, or ’tip’, to get a transaction included in the current block.
+- [EthMaxPriorityFeePerGas]({{< relref "/reference/json-rpc/eth#ethmaxpriorityfeepergas" >}}): returns a fee per gas that is an estimate of how much you can pay as a priority fee, or "tip", to get a transaction included in the current block.

 To request the current max priority fee in the network, you can send a request to a public Filecoin endpoint: